-Residency in cardiac surgery for Canadian/U.S. citizens may be entered via two routes: A 3-year program after completion of general surgery or a 6-year program beginning after medical school.
-Both streams qualify successful candidates to sit the Royal College of Physicians and Surgeons of Canada fellowship examinations.
+Residency in cardiac surgery for Canadian/U.S. citizens involves a 6-year program beginning after medical school.
+By the end of residency training, successful candidates are qualified to sit the Royal College of Physicians and Surgeons of Canada fellowship examinations.

-For interested candidates interested in the 6-year program, you must follow the Canadian Resident Matching Service (CaRMS) application process.
+All interested Canadian/U.S. candidates must follow the Canadian Resident Matching Service (CaRMS) application process.

-Foreign applicants are invited to apply to the six year training program, by post only, and with written documentation of sponsorship from their University or government.
+Applicants outside of Canada and the U.S. are invited to apply by post only, and with written documentation of sponsorship from their University or government.

 The Division of Cardiac Surgery is firmly committed to the principles of Equity, Diversity and Inclusion.
 We strive to embrace the uniqueness of individuals and to have a Division that is representative of the population that we serve.
 Specifically, our Division is working to ensure the inclusion of women and under-represented minorities in our field.

 The residency program is designed to fulfill the requirements of the Royal College of Physicians and Surgeons of Canada for Cardiac Surgery.
 The program extends over a six year period as follows:

 PGY 1 & 2: The first two years are exposure to the basics of surgery and involve exposure to various disciplines including cardiology, anaesthesia, heart failure, echocardiography, ICU care, cardiac catheterization, as well as general, thoracic, trauma, and vascular surgery.
 Additionally dedicated blocks in cardiac surgery occur in the first two years.
 Following completion of the two years of core training, the candidate is prepared to successfully complete the Principles of Surgery (POS) exam and to prepare the cardiac resident for training in subsequent years.